madeesha/bua/README.md

 | January 2024    | prd-earl-1-sql-13-00-jan-31-2024-shared-key-encrypted                       | 1st Feb 2024  | v25427   | v27843    | #21      | 21:46:22 |
 | February 2024   | prd-earl-1-sql-13-00-feb-29-2024-shared-key-encrypted                       | 1st Mar 2024  | v25427   | v27893    | #22      | 24:45:55 |

+* Note: Runtime is the time when the stepfunction in earl that takes the snapshot starts until the time when the bua stepfunction in matten completed.
+* Note: If the stepfunction fails then exclude any time when it was not running from the calculation.

 ## Monthly pre-run checks (after the CORE release each month)

 #### Update version of services in ANSTEAD and MATTEN